micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 4.md

-For we who live are constantly [experiencing] being handed over to death for Jesus' sake, that the [[^b]resurrection] life of Jesus also may be evidenced through our flesh which is liable to death.
+For we who live are constantly [experiencing] being handed over to death for Jesus' sake, that the [resurrection] life of Jesus also may be evidenced through our flesh which is liable to death.